 BCI has a successful track record of protecting bats in this region.
 We have excellent working relationships with key federal agencies, including the US Fish and Wildlife Service, the US Forest Service, the US Bureau of Land Management, the National Park Service, the Canadian Cooperative Wildlife Health Centre and others.
 Additionally, we are partnered with various state wildlife agencies, universities and other non-governmental entities to identify and implement meaningful, on-the-ground conservation actions.
 We work with key legislators and decision-makers to develop conservation policies at the national level.

 We are currently working in many arenas to protect North America’s bats.
 White-nose Syndrome is decimating North American bats, and BCI is working to stop the spread of this disease and prevent the endangerment and potential extinction of impacted species.
 Through our WNS Research Grants program, we support critical research that identifies tools to control the fungus that causes the disease.
-WNS has decimated some populations of the northern long-eared bat (Myotis septentrionalis), which has been petitioned for listing under the Endangered Species Act.
+WNS has decimated some populations of the northern long-eared bat (Myotis septentrionalis), which was recently listed as threatened under the Endangered Species Act.
 We are working with university, industry and state wildlife partners to provide the US Fish and Wildlife Service with the data they need to protect this dwindling species.

 BCI also believes in celebrating conservation success.
 The lesser long-nosed bat, Leptonycteris yerbabuenae, has met many of the criteria needed to down-list it from “endangered” to “threatened.”
 BCI is working with state and federal agencies to permanently protect known roosting sites and, hopefully, remove this species from the Endangered Species list.